Make an absolutely adorable & easy half apron

 - Open the folded strip, fold each half and press.

-- Fold the ends in about 1/4″ and press
+- Fold the ends in (the short edges) about 1/4″ and press

-- Fol the strip in half again and press.
+- Fold the strip in half again and press.

 - Set your waistband aside for now.